open-contracting/deploy/docs/deploy/create_server.rst

       reboot

-2. Set up DNS records
+2. Create DNS records
 ---------------------

 #.
 Create a new hostname DNS entry in `GoDaddy <https://dcc.godaddy.com/manage/OPEN-CONTRACTING.ORG/dns>`__

-All server hostnames should be in the following format ocpXX.open-contracting.org (e.g. ocp01, ocp02 etc).
-Each server should have a unique hostname so for each new server, increment the counter by one.
-To see which hostnames are currently in use `refer to the salt roster config <https://github.com/open-contracting/deploy/blob/master/salt-config/roster>__`.
+Hostnames follow the format ``ocp##.open-contracting.org`` (ocp01, ocp02, etc.).
+Increment the number by 1 for each new server, to ensure the hostname is unique and used only once.
+To determine the greatest number, refer to GoDaddy or the `salt-config/roster <https://github.com/open-contracting/deploy/blob/master/salt-config/roster>`__ file.

 3. Apply core changes